Eitan-zw/MambaStocks_Project/read?.md

 training.py -> change the parsing to allow for your desired stock data to be trained on, for example (aapl_stock_data).the model will be save in model.pt. testing.py -> run with the relevant model.pth + stock_data file
 ```
+## Further Work

+### Trading Bot Integration
+Consider integrating a trading bot to automate trading decisions based on the predicted stock prices.
+One such trading bot project is available [here](https://github.com/roeeben/Stock-Price-Prediction-With-a-Bot).
+Integrating the trained model with a trading bot could potentially enable automated trading strategies based on the predicted stock prices.

+### Prediction for Future Trading Days
+Extend the functionality of the prediction model to forecast stock prices for future trading days.
+This enhancement would involve modifying the code to accommodate predictions beyond the testing period.
+Implementing this feature would enable users to make informed decisions about potential future stock price movements, even in the absence of typical feature information.

 ## Options
 ```